Billing and Financial Assistance

 Hospital coverage often has a deductible or out-of-pocket expense you are responsible for paying before full coverage applies.
 Because each insurance plan is different, please review your benefits carefully and contact your insurance company if you have questions about coverage or eligible expenses.

-Why did I get two bills for my child’s hospital stay?
+Why did I get multiple bills for my child’s hospital stay?

 In order to comply with Centers for Medicare and Medicaid Services and insurance industry regulations, Phoenix Children’s Hospital bills for both facility and professional services.
 So when you visit Phoenix Children’s Hospital or one of our clinic sites you may receive more than one bill.
-The bill you receive from Phoenix Children’s is for use of our facility (facility charges).
-The physicians, radiologists and other specialists, may bill you separately from their own practices (professional fees).
+The bill you receive from Phoenix Children’s Hospital is for use of our facility (facility charges).
+The bill you receive from PCMG is for the physicians, radiologists and other specialists that are employed by PCH.
+Other clinicians may bill you separately from their own practices (professional fees).
 We all work together to provide excellent care for your child.

 What is a Facility Charge?